sivalive123/master/README.md

   * cd path to the package folder>java com.fifthgen.unittest.Portfolio.java

 Portfoliotest class contains the testing part of java program.
-It was written with the help of testng framework.
+  * It was written with the help of testng framework.
-It was built using maven.
+  * It can be executed by running the testng.xml